Early adipose tissue wasting in a novel preclinical model of human lung cancer cachexia

 Abstract

-Cancer cachexia (CC), a syndrome of skeletal muscle and adipose tissue wasting, reduces responsiveness to therapies and increases mortality.
+Cancer cachexia (CC), a syndrome of skeletal muscle and adipose wasting, reduces responsiveness to therapies and increases mortality.
 There are no approved treatments for CC, which may relate to discordance between pre-clinical models and human CC.
-To address the need for clinically relevant models, we generated tamoxifen-inducible, epithelial cell specific Kras G12D/+ ( G12D ) mice.
-G12D mice develop CC over a protracted time course and phenocopy tissue, cellular, mutational, transcriptomic, and metabolic characteristics of human lung CC.
-CC in G12D mice is characterized by early loss of adipose tissue, a phenotype confirmed in a large cohort of patients with lung cancer.
-Tumor-released factors promote adipocyte lipolysis, a driver of adipose wasting in human CC, and adipose tissue wasting was inversely related to tumor burden.
-Thus, G12D mice model key features of human lung CC and suggest a novel role for early adipose tissue wasting in CC.
+To address the need for clinically relevant models of lung CC, we generated inducible, lung epithelial cell specific Kras G12D/+ ( G12D ) mice.
+G12D mice develop CC over a protracted time course and phenocopy tissue and tumor, cellular, mutational, transcriptomic, and metabolic characteristics of human lung CC.
+G12D mice demonstrate early loss of adipose, a phenotype that was apparent across numerous models of CC and translates to patients with lung cancer.
+Tumor-released factors promote adipocyte lipolysis, a driver of adipose wasting in CC, and adipose wasting was inversely related to tumor burden.
+Thus, G12D mice model key features of human lung CC and highlight a role for early tumor metabolic reprogramming of adipose tissue in CC.

 Article activity feed